lastres0rt/UdacityProject-One/README.md

 ##How to Use:

-1. See it in action: http://lastres0rt.github.io/UdacityProject-One/
+1. Click here to see it in action: http://lastres0rt.github.io/UdacityProject-One/
 2. Click on the featured projects for more information on each.